-1 2 fiduciary duty but rather is a duty that is derived from the consensual or contract nature of a UNA.
-See Restatement (Second) of Contracts (1981) §205.
-3 Derivation: Principle #31.
-4 5 SECTION 19.
-ADMISSION, SUSPENSION, DISMISSAL, OR EXPULSION OF 6 MEMBERS.
-7 (a) A person becomes a member of an unincorporated nonprofit association and may be 8 suspended, dismissed, or expelled in accordance with the association's governing principles.
-In 9 the absence of applicable governing principles, a person can become a member or be suspended, 10 dismissed or expelled from an association by a vote of its members.
-A person may not be 11 admitted as a member without the person's consent.
-12 (b) Unless an unincorporated nonprofit association's governing principles otherwise 13 provide, the suspension, dismissal, or expulsion of a member does not relieve the member from 14 any unpaid capital contribution, dues, assessments, fees, or other obligation incurred or 15 commitment made by the member before the suspension, dismissal or expulsion.
-16 Comment 17 18 19 20 21 1.
+2 MEMBERS.
+3 (a) A person becomes a member of an unincorporated nonprofit association and may be 4 suspended, dismissed, or expelled in accordance with the association's governing principles.
+If 5 there are no applicable governing principles, a person may become a member or be suspended, 6 dismissed, or expelled from an association by a vote of its members.
+A person may not be 7 admitted as a member without the person's consent.
+8 (b) Unless the governing principles otherwise provide, the suspension, dismissal, or 9 expulsion of a member of an unincorporated nonprofit association does not relieve the member 10 from any unpaid capital contribution, dues, assessments, fees, or other obligation incurred or 11 commitment made by the member before the suspension, dismissal, or expulsion.
+12 Comment 13 14 1.
 The default rule for admission, suspension, dismissal, or expulsion of members is a majority vote of members.
-See Section 16.
-If the UNA's governing principles provide otherwise, the governing principles would be applicable.
-22 23 24 2.
-Subsection (b) makes it clear that suspension, dismissal, or expulsion do not relieve a member of any obligations it owes the UNA.
-25 26 Derivation: Principle #35.
-27 SECTION 20.
+See Section 17.
+If the UNA's governing principles provide 15 otherwise, the governing principles would be applicable.
+16 17 18 2.
+Subsection (b) makes it clear that suspension, dismissal, or expulsion do not relieve a 19 member of any obligations it owes the UNA.
+20 21 Derivation: Principle #35.
+22 SECTION 20.
 MEMBER'S RESIGNATION.
-28 (a) A member may resign from membership in an unincorporated nonprofit association in 29 accordance with the association's governing principles.
-In the absence of applicable governing 30 principles, a member may resign at any time.
+23 24 (a) A member may resign from membership in an unincorporated nonprofit association in 25 accordance with the governing principles.
+In the absence of applicable governing principles, a 26 member may resign at any time.
+27 (b) Unless the governing principles otherwise provide, resignation of a member of an 28 unincorporated nonprofit association does not relieve the member from any unpaid capital